 Sticky notes: If you’re cool with using sticky notes, please do it.
 Paste them by your worktable.
 As long as you sit there, you see the memory verse smiling down on you.
 When I don’t want sticky notes to litter the whole place(which I never want), I write them in little papers like the one below and rotate them often.
 One stays on top for some days.

 Put it as your phone’s wall paper like mine currently is:

 just stick it around you.
 That’s why God’s instruction to the Israelites was:

 “never forget these instructions that I am giving you today.
 Teach them to your children.
 Repeat them when you are at home and when you are away, when you are resting and when you are working.
 Tie them on your arms and wear them on your foreheads as a reminder.
 Write them on the doorposts of your houses and on your gates.’’
 Deut 6:6-9

-Every single time, I click on ‘play all’ for whichever book I choose, and I begin to hear Jesus instruct his disciples.
+Every single time, I click on ‘play all’ for whichever book I choose, often the gospels and I begin to hear Jesus instruct his disciples.
 I follow him through the synagogue and down to his meeting the centurion.
 Its an experience really.
 I recommend this.
 Never let a moment for rearranging your wardrobe or folding your clothes go to waste – seeing you’ve read this blog post.
 Again I warn, never fold clothes for nothing.

 Listen to a message when you’re cooking.
 I was telling two friends yesterday that I’m afraid those on the same floor with me would soon dub me ‘the message girl’.
 Every time I’m washing plates, I listen.
 Every time I’m cooking, I listen.
 That way, one point sticks and I get to meditate on it all night long.
 My mind has no free moment since I give it no choice.
 It picks up the things I’ve listened to and ponders.
 Try it; give your mind a new task!

 That’s it!
 Basic but timeless.
 I remind myself of these things too when I start to slack off.